survox/survox.github.io/_posts/2015-12-1-Using the Twilio lookup service to scrub your sample.md

 Once your account is established and you have your credentials, you can got take a look here (add link) for a simple example on how to read a CSV file, call the lookup service, and report back the type of phone number for each record.
 Remember, there is a $0.005 charge for each number you lookup that will be billed to your Twilio account.

 This particular example demonstrates the use of this service to ‘pre-process’ all the records.
 However, this could easily be implemented to make the call to the Twilio service prior dialing, or at any point that makes sense for your particular workflow.

+You can find the sample script on [github](https://github.com/survox/sampleScrub)